 Release Date: Feb.
 6, 2020

-Our Code: Realize Guardian of Rebirth review copy was supplied by the publisher.Some of our posts include links to online retail stores.
+Our Code: Realize Guardian of Rebirth review copy was provided by the publisher.Some of our posts include links to online retail stores.
 We get a small cut if you buy something through one of our links.
 Don't worry, it doesn't cost you anything extra.